berkeley-stat243/stat243-fall-2022/syllabus.md

 -   bCourses site for course capture recordings and possibly some other
     materials:
     <https://bcourses.berkeley.edu/courses/1507757>.

 -   Gradescope for assignments (also linked from bCourses): \[UNDER CONSTRUCTION\]<https://www.gradescope.com/courses/XYZ>

-All course materials will be posted on GitHub except for video content, which will be in bCourses.
+All course materials will be posted on here / on GitHub except for video content, which will be in bCourses.

 ### Course discussion